 - Members’ personal assets are protected.
 If a LLP runs into financial trouble, the liability of each member is restricted to the money they’ve put into the partnership.

-- LLPs are treated as a separate legal entity to the members and it can buy or lease property, take on staff, and agree contracts with clients.
+- LLPs are treated as a separate legal entity from their members.
+They can buy or lease property, hire staff, and agree contracts with clients.

 - Greater flexibility.
 The operation of the LLP, including distribution of profits, is agreed in the original partnership contract but it can be modified at any time, for example, if a member wants to increase his or her capital investment.

-- Limited liability lowers the risk for clients or agencies who are engaging the services of the LLP and not individual members as such.
+- Limited liability lowers the risk for clients or agencies engaging the services of the LLP rather than individual members.
 This means the individual or contractor working via an LLP can’t claim employment rights from the client.

 - There is no share capital in an LLP, making it easier to appoint new members as there is no need to issue more shares or transfer ownership of shares.